Ajfriel86/ReelOfFortune/README.md

    - [Mozzila - HTML Markup](https://www.w3.org/TR/2012/WD-html-markup-20120329/ul.html): This was used to understand HTML markup in more detail
    - [W3 Schools - Anchor Tags](https://www.w3schools.com/tags/tag_a.asp): THis was used to understand anchor tags in more detail
    - [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository): This was used to understand how to clone a repository
+   - [How to make a slot-machine with HTML, CSS and Javascript](https://www.youtube.com/watch?v=boI2B4Gpp34): This helped me in understanding how the game would work in JavaScript
+   - [ASMR Programming - Slot Game Coding With JavaScript - No Talking](https://www.youtube.com/watch?v=LCyzgXwWGDQ): This was another great resource for getting the game off the ground and understanding some of the concepts needed to build it